 Our members span government, industry and academia, working in partnership to support and raise the profile of the UK’s world-leading climate science and services community.

-Space4Climate builds on the UK’s trusted expertise in climate data.
-The group’s activities enable a seamless supply chain of climate data from space assets, help identify climate services user requirements and facilitate climate services development for global economic and societal benefit.
+Space4Climate activities enable a seamless supply chain of climate data from space assets; helping to identify end user requirements and facilitate trusted climate services development to meet these, promoting global economic and societal benefit.

-Space4Climate is currently hosted by group member the National Centre for Earth Observation (NCEO).
-The National Centre for Earth Observation (NCEO) is a distributed NERC centre of over 100 scientists from UK universities and research organisations.
-NCEO provides the UK’s Natural Environment Research Council with national capability in Earth observation science – monitoring the health of our planet through satellite instruments and more – with world-class capability in interpreting these data.
+Embedded within the space community we are currently hosted by the National Centre for Earth Observation (NCEO) which is a distributed Natural Environment Research Council (NERC) centre of more than 100 scientists from UK universities and research organisations.
+NCEO provides NERC with national capability in Earth observation science – monitoring the health of our planet through satellite instruments and more – with world-class capability in interpreting these data.

 Climate data from space

 Climate data from space can be used to provide information on past or future changes in ‘typical’ environmental conditions experienced in geographic areas of interest.
 Understanding variability in a location – what is ‘normal’, as well as how this is changing – is important for a variety of climate services.
 Decision support and monitoring services that make use of climate data from space can help to improve our environment and our lives including:

 - Design of our cities, infrastructure, homes and workplaces

 - Security and quality of the food on our plates

 - Optimising logistics